 ‘So why have you sought me out?’

-‘You are close to the Earl and I think you have a good feel for how he operates.
+‘You are close to the Earl.
+The Earl seems to exert great influence.
+I think to learn more about how he operates and I think you must have a good feel for that.
 Alyse frowned.
 ‘Look.
 Let me tell you my concerns and then we might consider if anything needs to be done, or whether I am worrying unnecessarily.’

 ‘I am flattered you sought me out.
 I will do my best to help.
 What is causing you concern.’

 ‘Everyone I meet thinks that I am Ximene, heiress to Occitan and future Queen of England.

 Piers chuckled.
 ‘Yeas, I think that is what we tried to achieve, hence the imposition of constraints, so you do not give the game away.’

 ‘But Piers, they take it seriously, they tell me about their concerns, their ambitions, they expect me to be able to exert my influence on the Prince.
 But I am not Ximene, I am not going to marry the prince and yet what they are telling me is, I think, very important.’